carlson-lab/Anxiety/README.md

 ### Instructions for Use
 All data is saved to excel or csv format sheets on which various statistical software can be freely applied.

+### Reproduction
+All figure statistics can be found in /Anxiety/FullDataWork/Paper_Statistics/Paper_Stats/ with corresponding names for each figure.
+All data for generating the figures is found in the github.
+Some stats in the manuscript are instead found in /Anxiety/FullDataWork/Projections/.